paulbradshaw/Rintro/README.md

 ## Install R Console or R Studio

-Most people use R within software like R Studio or R Console.
+Most people use R within software like [RStudio](https://www.rstudio.com/).
 Go and install that first.
+(The R console, which [can be downloaded from CRAN](https://www.stats.bris.ac.uk/R/), can be used instead, but I'm going to assume you're using RStudio)

 ## Create a new project